 The complaint process is designed to deal with each case factually and fairly.
 Citizens who file complaints are treated respectfully, and their accusations are taken seriously.
 All complaints are investigated thoroughly, and all findings are based on impartial evidence gathered during the investigation.

 However, many complaints can be explained satisfactorily by a visit or telephone call to the employee’s supervisor (usually a Sergeant or Patrol Captain).
 The supervisor will talk with you about your complaint and try to resolve it.

-The Chief is usually available Monday through Thursday, 7AM-6PM to discuss your complaint about any member of the department.
+The Chief is usually available Monday through Friday, 8AM-5PM to discuss your complaint about any member of the department.

 Complaints may be lodged as a Formal or Informal Complaint.
 The Formal Complaint must be in writing, signed by the complainant, and be notarized and returned to the Records Department.
 The Informal Complaint may be written or oral.
 All complaints will be dealt with in the same manner.
 Formal Complaints will be responded to in writing once the investigation is completed.

 FINAL DETERMINATION ABOUT THE DISPOSITION OF ANY COMPLAINT WILL BE MADE BY THE CHIEF OF POLICE.